jaspervdj/jaspervdj/cv.markdown

 ## Education

-- Ghent University: Master in Computer Science: Software Engineering (in progress)
+- 2011 - ...: Ghent University: Master in Computer Science: Software Engineering (in
+  progress)
-- Ghent University: Bachelor in Computer Science
+- 2008 - 2011: Ghent University: Bachelor in Computer Science
-- Secondary school: Sint-Lodewijkscollege Lokeren -- ASO, Latin & maths specialization
+- 2002 - 2008: Secondary school: Sint-Lodewijkscollege Lokeren -- ASO, Latin & maths
+  specialization
-- Primary school: Stedelijke basisschool Lokeren -- afdeling Staakte
+- 1996 - 2002: Primary school: Stedelijke basisschool Lokeren -- afdeling Staakte

 ## Open source projects

 Here is a list of projects I have worked on in the past years.

-- [websockets] (2011): I created a library for easily writing robust WebSocket-capable servers in [Haskell].
+- [websockets] (2011 - present): I created a library for easily writing robust WebSocket-capable servers in [Haskell].

 [websockets]: http://jaspervdj.be/websockets/